wizzardich/terraform-example/notes.md

     - I'm not going in on image security/being rootless/exposing ports for this does not seem to be the focus of the exercise.
     - I'm also not inbuilding the env vars; these seem to be a good representation of configuration/env, so let's leave them be and set them from the outside.
+That's also the assignment demand.

 3. I'll push the images into the `minikube`.
 Well, rather, I'll directly build them inside. `eval $(minikube docker-env)` allows to retarget my docker CLI to use the docker daemon within `minikube`, so all the images further built will be